lkview/LayoutsPlusDoc/wiki-sku-price-sublayouts.md

     SKU_LType,B
     Other parameters are the same as Layout A

-# Layout "Table"
+# Sub-layout "Table"
 Features:
 * SKU table, one row per SKU
-* Uses column hide/show settings
+* Uses column hide/show settings from the configuration
-* Uses column sizing settings
+* Uses column size settings from the configuration

 You need these parameters in your csv: